reelsense/markdeep/README.md

 You can modify the Markdeep line at the bottom of a document to hardcode to a specific version instead of the default version of "`latest`".

 You can report bugs to [morgan@casual-effects.com](mailto:morgan@casual-effects.com) by sending a Markdeep document and what you think is wrong about the way that it appears.

+	* 2015-11-30 Version 0.06: Bug Fixes
+		1. Improved arrowheads at points
+		2. Improved arrowheads at boxes
+		3. Improved processing of words with 'o' in boxes
+		4. Script tag workaround for C++ template/Java generic syntax in code examples with capitalized classes
+		5. Fixed blocks beginning at the top of the document
+		6. Allow LaTeX expressions at the end of a sentence
+		7. Relaxed whitespace rules for LaTeX expressions
+		8. Fixed URLs in subtitles
+		9. Centered diagrams by default
+		10. Switched to https by default for Markdeep and Mathjax

   * 2015-11-10 Version 0.05: Beta
     1. Added named anchors to all sections